SmartekWorks/platform-export/readme.md

 * `apiKey`: the api key for the user, same as the key for execution node
 * `workspaceOwner`: the owner's username of the target workspace to export
 * `workspaceName`: the name of the target workspace
-* `setID`: the unique ID of the test set in the target workspace, which can be got from the test set url.
-For instance, the set ID is **9** in the url `http://swathub.com/app/support/samples/scenarios/set/9`
+* `setID`: the unique ID (string) of the test set in the target workspace, which can be got from the test set url.
+For instance, the set ID is **"9"** in the url `http://swathub.com/app/support/samples/scenarios/set/9`
 * `tags`: tags filtering the scenarios to export, separated by comma.
 * `status`: the list of result status, `finished`, `failed`, `ok` or `ng`
 * `platforms`: the list of the platforms to export
-* `maxSize`: the max size of platforms to show in one line
+* `maxSize`: the max size (integer) of platforms to show in one line

 #### Sample config file